Executive Summary

 Introduction

 Today’s content landscape demands faster production cycles, consistent quality, and seamless collaboration.
 Teams are expected to create, review, and publish content at scale while maintaining accuracy and compliance.
-Without a centralised system, much of their time is wasted searching for files, chasing approvals, or recreating existing assets.
+Without a centralized system, much of their time is wasted searching for files, chasing approvals, or recreating existing assets.

 A well-structured DAM eliminates those inefficiencies.
 By acting as the single hub for storing, tagging, approving, and distributing assets, a DAM brings order to the chaos of content operations.
 The goal is simple: get the right asset to the right person at the right time with minimal effort.